Chemical Hygiene Responsibilities

 - Ensure that workers know and follow the chemical hygiene/lab safety rules

-- Determine the required levels of protective apparel and equipment for lab workers
+- Conduct hazard assessments and determine the required levels of protective apparel and equipment for lab workers beyond minimum requirements established by RS

 - Ensure that protective equipment is available and in working order and that appropriate training has been provided.